CMC-lab/TranCIT/paper/paper.md

 ### Causal inference methods

 `trancit` implements four primary methods for detecting and quantifying causal relationships.
-A brief overview is provided here; for complete mathematical derivations and theoretical background, please refer to our main methodology paper [@shao2023transient; @nouri_2025_trancit].
+A brief overview is provided here; for full mathematical derivations and theoretical background, please refer to our main methodology paper [@shao2023transient; @nouri_2025_trancit].

 - **Granger Causality (GC):** A classic and widely used method based on vector autoregressive models that assesses whether the history of one time series improves the prediction of another.